haiwera-silk-cd/magento-devdocs/guides/v2.0/release-notes/tech_bull_207-upgrade.md

 	<your Magento install dir>/update/composer.json

 3. Look for the value of `"version"`.
-If the value of `"version"` is `"10.0.1"`, and you're using PHP 5.5.x, you must make the changes discussed in this bulletin.
-For example,
+If the value of `"version"` is `"10.0.1"`, and you're using PHP 5.5.x, you must make the changes discussed in this bulletin. 例如，

 	"version": "10.0.1"